About the National Press Club Journalism Institute

 The NPCJI also oversees the Club’s recently renovated Eric Friedheim Library, which assists journalists in finding accurate information using the latest technology.

 The NPCJI is supported by individuals, foundations and corporations.
 The National Press Club also allots a portion of member dues to support its mission.
-All of the NPCJI’s programs are carried out independently from any funding.
+All of the NPCJI’s programs are produced independent of direct corporate funding.